My Work

 May 2020 Interview

-After participating in various Suitcase Stories events I was interviews by the program’s Director.
+After participating in various Suitcase Stories events I was interviewed by the program’s Director.

 “IINE’s Suitcase Stories program has featured over 200 storytellers since the program launched in 2017.
 During these virtual conversations, meet different participants and hear more about their backstories.”
 Watch.